Combining Motion Profiling and PID Control with ProfiledPIDController¶

 ProfiledPIDController is effectively identical to that of

 PIDController.
-Accordingly, this article will only cover features that are substantially-changed to accomodate the motion profiling functionality.
+Accordingly, this article will only cover features that are substantially-changed to accommodate the motion profiling functionality.
 For information on standard

 PIDController features, see PID Control in WPILib.